gaboquimbayo/ERPs/README.md

 # ERPs

-This is to obtain the measurements of interest.
+This is to obtain the regression models.

 ## Usage